What Types Of Drug Offense Cases Do You Handle?

 Are Prescription Drug Offenses Handled Differently Than Other Drug Crimes In Minnesota?

 In Minnesota, prescription drug offenses fall under a certain schedule.
 The severity of these offenses depends on the schedule under which the drug is classified.
 People can be prosecuted for selling, bartering, providing, or illegally possessing any prescription drug.
+Sometimes you can be charged with controlled substance crimes even if you are possessing your own prescription medications, such as not having them in their prescription bottle.
+There are ways to handle these cases and protect your record.

 What Are The Sentencing Guidelines For State-Level Felony And Misdemeanor Drug Charges In Minnesota?